seramo/v2ray-config-modifier/README.md

 ### Step 3: Generate Configurations

 - Click the **"Generate Configs"** button.
-- The tool will process the base configuration and replace the IP address field with each IP from the specified ranges.
+- The tool will process the base configuration and replace the IP address field with each IP from the specified ranges or config list.
 - The generated configurations will be available for copying or downloading.

 ### Step 4: Export Configurations